erick-rivas/landing-reference/README.md

 ## Architecture design

 ### Overview ###
-For handle common server actions, the templates use the following structure:
+For handle common server actions, the reference use the following structure:
   - /locale: Website content.
   - /middlewares: Server middlewares.
   - /public: Public resources such as scripts, images and files.